Best things to do in Banff National Park & Lake Louise

 Flying to Calgary

 It takes about 2 hours to get from Calgary airport to Banff National Park.
-Just follow the Trans-Canada hwy 1 westbound.
+Just follow the Trans-Canada Hwy 1 westbound.

 Driving to Banff National Park